...

 Ankle injuries are not uncommon.
 Whether you’re playing sports or working in an office, a simple trip or fall can be all it takes to twist, sprain, or even fracture the bones of the ankle.
 This often results in bruising, dislocations, fractures, and lacerations, as well as an ankle sprain or strain.

 Ankle injuries that follow an accident should not be taken lightly.
 Such injuries are capable of causing a huge upheaval in your lifestyle and, for this reason, it is always important to consider ankle injury compensation claims.
 Making ankle Injury claims can help you get compensation for the present and future financial loss that would arise as a result of the accident.
+This guide explores how to claim, what evidence you’ll need and the time limits in which to start the process.
+We also look at how a No Win No Fee solicitor could help you.

-What Is The Average Payout For An Ankle Injury?
+How Much Compensation For An Ankle Injury?

+We can, however, explain how personal injury compensation can be calculated.
 Following the success of your personal injury claim, your compensation could be formed of up to two heads of loss called general and special damages.

 A general damages payout accounts for how you’ve been affected psychologically and physically by an ankle injury that was caused by negligent actions.
 If your claim is successful, you will definitely receive a general damages payout.